jonathandfitzgerald/jonathandfitzgerald.github.io/cv.md

 **Book: _Going the Rounds: Virality in Nineteenth Century American Newspapers_**, with Ryan Cordell, David A. Smith, Abby Mullen, and Thanasis Kinias. _University of Minnesota Press, Under Contract_

-**Article: "Nineteenth Century Women Writers & the Sentimental Roots of Literary Journalism"**, _Literary Journalism Studies_, _Forthcoming_
+**Article: "Nineteenth Century Women Writers & the Sentimental Roots of Literary Journalism"**, _Literary Journalism Studies_, _Fall 2017_

 **Book Review: "Hillbilly Heaven, Hillbilly Hell: Pilgrim's Wilderness: A True Story of Faith and Madness on the Alaska Frontier"**, _Literary Journalism Studies_, Vol. 7\.
 No. 1, _Spring 2015_